United States war crimes: Phoenix Program

-The Phoenix Program was coordinated by the CIA, involving South Vietnamese, US and other allied security forces, with the aim identifying and destroying the Viet Cong (VC) through infiltration, torture, capture, counter-terrorism, interrogation, and assassination.
+The Phoenix Program was coordinated by the CIA, involving South Vietnamese, U.S. and other allied security forces, with the aim identifying and destroying the Viet Cong (VC) through infiltration, torture, capture, counter-terrorism, interrogation, and assassination.
 The program was heavily criticized, with critics labeling it a "civilian assassination program" and criticizing the operation's use of torture.

 Tiger Force

 Tiger Force was the name of a long-range reconnaissance patrol unit of the 1st Battalion (Airborne), 327th Infantry, 1st Brigade (Separate), 101st Airborne Division, which fought from November 1965 to November 1967.
 The unit gained notoriety after investigations during the course of the war and decades afterwards revealed extensive war crimes against civilians, which numbered into the hundreds.
-They were accused of routine torture, execution of prisoners and the intentional killing of civilians.
-US army investigators concluded that many of the alleged war crimes took place.
+They were accused of routine torture, execution of prisoners of war and the intentional killing of civilians.
+U.S. army investigators concluded that many of the alleged war crimes took place.

 Other incidents

 On 12 August 1965 Lcpl McGhee of Company M, 3rd Battalion, 3rd Marines, walked through Marine lines at Chu Lai Base Area toward a nearby village.
 In answer to a Marine sentry's shouted question, he responded that he was going after a VC.
 Two Marines were dispatched to retrieve McGhee and as they approached the village they heard a shot and a woman's scream and then saw McGhee walking toward them from the village.
 McGhee said he had just killed a VC and other VC were following him.
 At trial Vietnamese prosecution witnesses testified that McGhee had kicked through the wall of the hut where their family slept.
 He seized a 14-year-old girl and pulled her toward the door.
 When her father interceded, McGhee shot and killed him.
 Once outside the house the girl escaped McGhee with the help of her grandmother.
-McGhee was found guilty of unpremeditated murder and sentenced him to confinement at hard labor for ten years.
+McGhee was found guilty of unpremeditated murder and sentenced to confinement at hard labor for ten years.
 On appeal this was reduced to 7 years and he actually served 6 years and 1 month.